yonglehou/Conduit/readme.md

         public void Handle(ChangeCustomerAddress message)
         {
             // This message comes from either the local message bus or the service bus.
-            // This is transparent to the ConduitComponent.
+            // This is transparent to the Component.

             // Example of updating the customer details.
             Customer customer = repository.GetById(message.CustomerId);